Note: Depending on your workspace type, this article may refer to Aha! record types differently than your team does.

 Create workflow templates

 To edit or create a new workflow go to Settings ⚙️> Account > Configure statuses and workflows.
+You need to be an administrator with customization permissions to access this page, and once here, you can create and edit custom workflows and custom feature types.

 Use your new feature template